-ContentCal is a handy resource for prolific content creators and bloggers which helps them keep track of their marketing efforts.
-All of your images, schedules, copy, and campaign strategies are accessible from one convenient location.
+SocialBee is a handy resource for prolific content creators and bloggers which can help them keep track of their marketing efforts.
+You can easily create different categories to promote all types of content on most social media platforms.
 No longer will you have to sit down at your desk and wonder what you're supposed to do next.
-If you work with a team, ContentCal can also help coordinate between members, so everyone is on the same page.

 Promote Your Content